 Things to Do

-With almost 370 square miles to play in, there are numerous outdoor activities here.
-Here are a few that you can do while you’re visiting the park.
+With nearly 370 square miles to explore, outdoor enthusiasts and nature lovers will find numerous activities to keep them busy.
+Here are a few that you should do while you’re visiting the park.

 The most popular activity in the park is hiking its many trails.
-It is a great way to enjoy meadows full of wildflowers, mountain landscapes and the quiet solitude of the backcountry.
+It is a great way to enjoy the meadows full of wildflowers, alpine landscapes, and the quiet solitude of the backcountry.

 Trails are arranged by region and difficulty: